 Since Lightroom bundles with Photoshop and you likely want to avoid paying for both subscriptions, it makes sense also to take a look at Capture One vs. Photoshop when you consider switching from Lightroom to Capture One.
 Although I know many photographers who do have both Capture One and Photoshop.
 They prefer to use Capture One for their digital asset management instead of Lightroom.

-In itself, it doesn’t make sense to compare Capture One with Photoshop since they use two different approaches to photo editing.
-What would you miss out on if you only had Capture One and not Photoshop and which features are covered by Capture One?
+In itself, it doesn’t make sense to compare Capture One with Photoshop.
+They use two different approaches to photo editing.
+But what would you miss out on if you only had Capture One and not Photoshop?
+And which features are covered by Capture One?
 We only look at the features relevant for photographers and not graphic designers in this comparison.

 With Capture One 20 (May update), some new tools were introduced.
 This includes a new clone tool, which replaces the need to take a roundtrip to Photoshop for cloning out artifacts.
-Like the clone tool in Photoshop, Capture One’s clone tool also requires a source point, which you can set by holding down the Alt or Option key.
-Your clone work will automatically end up on a separate layer allowing you to undo everything or change the opacity and so on with a few clicks.
+Like the clone tool in Photoshop, Capture One’s clone tool also requires a source point.
+You can set by holding down the Alt or Option key.
+Your clone work will automatically end up on a separate layer.
+This allows you to undo everything or change the opacity and so on with a few clicks.
 Note that a clone tool is not available in Lightroom.

 Select Color Range

 A popular selection tool in Photoshop is the Select Color Range tool.
 Many Capture One users don’t realize that this feature also exists in Capture One.
 You can do this in the Color Editor (Advanced Tab).
-Just select a color range using the color picker tool and click on the action menu (…) and choose Create Layer Mask From Selection.
+Just select a color range using the color picker tool and click on the action menu (…).
+Next, choose Create Layer Mask From Selection.

 Another feature relevant to landscape photographers is panorama stitching, which is also missing from Capture One.
 You can argue that this is a specialized tool, that doesn’t belong in a RAW processor.
 However, both Lightroom and Photoshop have tools for creating panorama images.
 An alternative to buying a Photoshop subscription is to use Affinity Photo for this instead.